Stop guessing. Here is the code that actually speeds up WordPress and WooCommerce. Speculation Rules API, INP, LCP, and modern techniques.

 • Long-term: Bounce Rate, Conversion Rate

-Speculation Rules API is a game-changer for 2026.
+Speculation Rules API is a significant shift for 2026.
 By preloading pages in the background, navigation becomes instant – without any infrastructure changes.

 Key takeaways: